throughput-ec/ec-workshops/slides/chapter4_00_learning_outcomes.md

 1. Understand what a Binder is.

+2. Write a standard configuration file; such as `environment.yml` or an `install.R`.

-2. Be able to prepare a repository for Binder.
+3. Prepare a repository for Binder.

-3. Understand how to write an `install.R` file.
+4. Run a Jupyter Notebook or an Rmd in a temporary environment in the cloud ([Binder](mybinder.org))

-4. Share a link to your reproducible workflow in a BinderHub.
+5. Share a link to a reproducible workflow.

+6. Know the limitations of Binder

 ---